qbicsoftware/mtb-parser-lib/README.md

 ```

 ## Author
 This code implementation was done at the [Quantitative Biology Center](http://qbic.life).
 Please contact the author [@sven1103](https://github.com/sven1103) for more information.

+## Changelog

+### v0.2
+The first _production-ready_ version of ``mtbparser``, that is also deployed on PyPI.
+Only updated documentation and proper formatting for PyPI deployment.

+### v0.1dev
+A first develeopment version, should work, tests are good, coverage > 90%.